Robbertdk/wordpress-ajax-filter-posts/README.md

 ## Motivation

 I build a lot of sites that needed a functionality like this and decided to create a plugin for it.
-Although there are a lot of plugins doing something like this, they usually add a lot of bloat and is very user centered.
-This is for a developer easier to implement, adept, update and keeps te code cleaner.
+Although there are a lot of plugins doing something like this, they usually add a lot of bloat and are not developer friendly.
+This plugin is for a developer easier to implement, easier to edit and keeps te codebase cleaner.

 ## Installation